ryanbates1990/dnd/Plot Points/Session5.md

 - If talking to the Americans, the americans are hostile to any hint at socialism.
 - They are looking for an artifact that can help them get off this plane.
 They captured a jungle person and beat them until they got a hint of a rumor that something like that exists.
 - Asks for any information regarding it.
+- They seem angry and one mutters, "From one God forsaken Jungle to another."
 - If asked where they came from, they declare that that information is classified and cannot be disclosed.
 - If asked who they work for or anything of that nature, they do not give up that information.

+If the americans are befriended, they will betray at the end of challenge 5.

 ### Challenge 4: